Bridging Finance v Mortgages

 - Bridging Loans can be arranged on all types of buildings and land, whatever the condition.
 Mortgages are generally arranged on habitable property and cannot be used for land purchases.

-- Bridging Loans can be secured on a property as an additional charge such as a 2nd or 3rd charge behind another charge already in situ, such as a mortgage.
+- These loans can be secured on a property as an additional charge such as a 2nd or 3rd charge behind another charge already in situ, such as a mortgage.
 Mortgages will only be arranged on a 1st charge basis.

 - Bridging Loans, unlike mortgages, do not usually require monthly payments.
 In this way, proof of affordability requirements that are needed to achieve mortgage finance are not so relative.
 As such, people on low or even without income can obtain a bridging loan.